kmadjei/backend-mini-project/README.md

     - For Admin

-        - Admins will have the same functions as the User's and more
+        - Admins will have the same functions as the users and more
-        - Admins will have the ability to create and delete categories for user's
+        - Admins will have the ability to create and delete categories for users

-    - A search feature is included for searching for task with key words
+    - A search feature is included for searching for tasks with keywords
         - Reset button is included to clear the search field

 ## Technologies Used